treyhakanson/CSE4471-mobile/README.md

 ## Overview

-The mobile applications for the CSE 4471 project.
+The mobile application for the CSE 4471 project.

 ## Setup